music-encoding/guidelines/_guidelines-v3/07-analysis/02-analysisSpecificAttrs/06-analysisSolmization.md

 **@psolfa** attribute is only allowed on {% include link elem="note" %} and {% include link elem="uneume" %} elements.
 Its value is unconstrained in order to accommodate various solmization systems.

-{% include plainExample.html example="examples/analysis/analysis-sample176.xml" valid="true" version=page.version %}
+{% include mei example="analysis/analysis-sample176.xml" valid="true" %}